yamatsum/nonicons/README.md

 Nonicons are a set of SVG icons representing programming languages, designing & development tools.

-Nonicons are influenced by Octicons.
+Nonicons are inspired by [Octicons](https://github.com/primer/octicons).